Techleap

 YouTube Live: Q&A State of Dutch Tech Report 2023

 After the plenary session, we hosted a YouTube live to give everyone the opportunity to ask their questions about The State of Dutch Tech Report.
-We recorded the content and made it available for you to re-watch on YouTube.
+We recorded the content and made it available for you to rewatch on YouTube.

-Summary of State of Dutch Tech 2023
+Download the State of Dutch Tech 2023 report